 But do keep in mind, you're going to be jumping around, jostling in crowds and standing up for the whole day so make sure to think practical too!
 We asked some of our favourite fashion bloggers who've hit up Lovebox in the past for their tips on festival-wear:

-We asked Siana Westley, who went to Lovebox last year, for her tips on what to wear to the festival and here's what she had to say:
+We asked Siana Westley, who went to Lovebox in 2017, for her tips on what to wear to the festival and here's what she had to say: